General and additional info about removing the main board from these pianos.

 Remove the two screws going through the two rear corners of the board.

-Now for the “fun” part … getting the board off its five mounting posts.
+Now for the “fun” part … getting the board off its mounting posts.

 Take care that your long nose pliers don’t skid off a mounting post and damage any circuit tracks on the top side of the main board.